dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Continuing with the Python Basics e-book and PythonistaCafe, again!

 **Thoughts:** Doing much better today and really liking PythonistaCafe.

+### Day 50: 16 Aug 2019

+**Today's Progress**: Half way through!!
+Still working through Python Basics e-book and PythonistaCafe.

+**Thoughts:** Wasn't sure I would make it to the half way point, but I'm here and moving on.